parkji30/Astrometry-Automated/README.md

 # Astrometry Solutions Script
 Tired of manually solving and recording multiple solutions in astrometry?
-Here I have created the beta version of ASS, A python script to automatically write solutions found by Astrometry to a text file!
+Here I have created the beta version of AS_Script- A python script to automatically write solutions found by Astrometry to a text file!

 Two verions are offered! mp_main.py offers multiprocessing power!
 Which can significantly reduce the time it takes to spend solving your images.

 **you MUST change the directory pathing in the mp_main.py or main.py file.**

+<b>It is key you download and install astrometry prior to running this script </b>

 # Note 1